alexakearns/instagram/README.md

 Generate 'User' model with schema `rails g model user username:string:uniq name:string{60} password_digest:string`
 Create database `rails db:create`
 Migrate database `rails db:migrate`

+ - [ ] User Story 1

+> As a User
+> So that I can become a member
+> I would like to sign up to Instagram with an account

+* Create feature test for root to users#new
+* Feature test for sign up with correct details and routing